nogibjj/Kelly_Tong_Individual_Project_2/README.md

-## IDS 706 MiniProject8: Rewrite a Python Script in Rust
+## IDS 706 Individual Project #2: Rust CLI Binary with SQLite
-This is a repository for IDS 706 mini project week 8 assignment.
+This is a repository for IDS 706 individual project #2 assignment.

 ### Purpose
 This repository compares the running time and efficiency of python and rust.